Quick Take

 Dian Fossey was a conservationist famous for her work with the mountain gorillas of Rwanda.

 In 1963, a young occupational therapist from the United States named Dian Fossey took out a loan, cashed in her life savings, and journeyed to Africa for an expedition.
-While there, she met famous anthropologists Mary and Louis Leakey and fell in love with Rwanda’s gorillas.
+While there, she met famous anthropologists Mary and Louis Leakey at Olduvai Gorge and fell in love with the mountain gorillas she encountered in Rwanda and Congo.

 Ultimately, Fossey relocated to the continent.
 With the help of the Leakeys, she established a camp and embarked on a long-term observation of mountain gorillas.
 The species was in danger of going extinct in the wild.